Mike Bradley (politician)

-Michael Bradley (born 20 July 1955) is a Canadian politician, who has served as the mayor of Sarnia, Ontario since 1988, and the 66th person to hold the office.
+Michael Bradley (born July 20, 1955) is a Canadian politician who has served as the 66th mayor of Sarnia since 1988.
 He is the longest-serving mayor in Sarnia City Council history and currently the second longest-serving mayor in the province of Ontario behind Milton's Gord Krantz.

 Politics

 Prior to his entering elected office, he served as executive assistant to Sarnia—Lambton MP Bud Cullen.
-With this experience, Bradley made the decision to first run for public office in 1984, trying to take Cullen's soon to be vacated seat.
-He was nominated by Cullen's Liberal party as candidate for Sarnia—Lambton but finished second to Progressive Conservative Ken James.
+Bradley first ran for public office in 1984, trying to take Cullen's soon-to-be vacated seat.
+He was nominated by Cullen's Liberal party as candidate for Sarnia—Lambton, but finished second to Progressive Conservative Ken James.

-Bradley then turned his eyes to municipal politics.
-He was elected alderman in 1985 and decided to run for mayor three years later upon the death of Mayor Marceil Saddy.
+Bradley was elected alderman in Sarnia, Ontario, in 1985 and decided to run for mayor three years later upon the death of Mayor Marceil Saddy.
 The 1988 municipal election featured four council members running for the mayor's position; the other three were Doug Bain, veteran alderman Wills Rawana, and alderman Elizabeth Wood.
 Bradley won re-election in 1991, 1994, 1997, 2000, 2003, 2006 and 2010, in particular defeating the 1988 interim Mayor Ron Gordon a second time in the 1994 election.
 On 27 October 2014, Bradley was elected as mayor for his ninth consecutive term.

-In 2010, the Ontario Disability Employment Network approached Bradley about issuing a challenge to other mayors to employee individuals with disabilities.
+In 2010, the Ontario Disability Employment Network approached Bradley about issuing a challenge to other mayors to employ individuals with disabilities.

-Active politician
+Municipal politics

-Bradley is quite visible in his role as mayor, in both his formal roles and in other casual circumstances.
-He has appeared on many parliamentary committees on behalf of the municipal sector, and has made numerous media appearances, including a regular stint as a discussion panelist on Ontario Morning, CBC Radio One's local morning show in Southern Ontario.
+Bradley has appeared on many parliamentary committees on behalf of the municipal sector, and has made numerous media appearances, including a regular stint as a discussion panelist on Ontario Morning, CBC Radio One's local morning show in Southern Ontario.
 A lengthy interview with him in his office at Sarnia City Hall also appeared in Michael Moore's documentary Bowling for Columbine.